 "Project design" — from ideation to implementation — is at the heart of everything Pilot Projects does.
 In addition to commissioned client work, we invent integrative projects that turn pressing systems challenges into development opportunities.

 This iconic street needed infrastructure upgrades, but it was critical that these be guided by a shared neighborhood vision.
-Partnering with the Lower East Side Business Improvement District, we brought local merchants, property owners, and residents, together to create a plan for bicycle parking, pedestrian plazas and tree plantings.
+Partnering with the Lower East Side Business Improvement District, we brought local merchants, property owners, and residents, together to create a plan for bicycle parking, street furniture, pedestrian plazas and tree plantings.

 Process: Tree planting complete and construction underway